Do you want to integrate Slack with your WordPress website or WooCommerce store?

 After that, go ahead and click on the ‘Add Action’ button.

-After that, select ‘Send a message to a channel’ as your action and choose the channel where you want to post the notifications.
+Just like before, select ‘Send a message to a channel’ as your action and choose the channel where you want to post the notifications.

 After that, you can create the message you want to post.

-You can now make your recipe live by clicking on the ‘Draft’ toggle so it shows ‘Live.’
+You can now make your recipe live by clicking on the ‘Draft’ toggle so that it shows ‘Live.’

 Other Slack Integration Ideas for WordPress via Uncanny Automator

-Here’s just a few recipes you can create:
+Here are just a few recipes you can create:

-- Send a message to Slack when a new user joins your WordPress website
+- Send a message to Slack when a new user joins your WordPress website.

-- Get new lead notifications when someone submits your WordPress contact form
+- Get new lead notifications when someone submits your WordPress contact form.

 We hope this article helped you learn how to integrate Slack with WordPress.
-You may also want to see our list of the best live chat software for small businesses and our guide on how to track website visitors.
+You may also want to see our list of the best live chat software for small businesses or our guide on how to track website visitors.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.